-Personal technology devices must be off (or silent) and out of sight.

-No cell phone calls or text messages may be placed or answered while inside any classroom/lab and buildings.
+Personal technology devices must be off (or silent) and out of sight during instructional time.
+No cell phone calls or text messages may be placed or answered during instruction.

 Phones in the classroom are for staff use only.
 A telephone in administration is available for student use in emergency situations.